ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Professional Development

 TEN7 encourages employees to keep learning and growing professionally.
 You'll receive a $1,500 annual stipend, plus two additional paid days off to use towards a conference or an educational experience of your choosing (including books).
 The stipend is not considered cash — it is an annual budget available to you that expires and renews at the end of each 1-year period.
-If the item you want to purchase is less than $250, please use your personal credit card and submit the receipt for reimbursement via Compt.
-If the item is more than $250, please talk with Dani to work out purchase details.
+Please use your personal credit card for any item you want to purchase and submit the receipt for reimbursement via Compt.
+If for any reason it's not possible for you to purchase the item on your own, please talk with Dani to work out purchase details.
 Please note:

-* The item or event ticket you buy must be wholly funded by the stipend (i.e. you can’t use a $1,500 stipend towards a $3,000 conference).
-* Any item purchased that costs more than $250 is the property of TEN7.
 * Because this stipend is a budget rather than cash, you are not owed any remaining balance if you leave the company for any reason.

 Examples of appropriate uses of the stipend: